Render Modes (SPA, SSR, SSG, HTML-only)

 The Vike boilerplates do SSR by default, which is a sensible default that works for most apps.

-Instead of manually integrating Render Modes yourself, you can use a UI framework Vike extension (vike-react/vike-vue/vike-solid) which already integrates Render Modes.
-You can use Bati to scaffold an app that uses vike-react/vike-vue/vike-solid.
+Instead of manually integrating Render Modes yourself, you can use a UI framework Vike extension vike-react/vike-vue/vike-solid which already integrates Render Modes.
+And you can use Bati to scaffold an app that uses vike-react/vike-vue/vike-solid.

 SPA